|Photo by Kelly Sikkema on Unsplash|

 Option #4 - VEQT or your All-in-One Asset Allocation Fund [0.50% MER give or take]

 I'm going to go out on a limb here and say this is probably the simplest way to invest.
 While the MER is quite high for registered accounts (like TFSA and RRSP) we can't ignore how absolutely freaking simple this is to have worldwide exposure.
-VEQT only holds 40% of its value in Total US Stock Market, so it's not quite the same as JL Collins' advice but it's pretty darn close.
+VEQT only holds 40% of its value in Total US Stock Market, so it's not quite the same as JL Collins' advice but it's partly there.

 Once you hold $100,000 or more an a single registered account, you might want to think about breaking up VEQT into smaller parts.
 This will add complexity to your life in the form of rebalancing and calculating all sorts of different MER's in different accounts and blah blah blah.
-All-in-One funds are designed to just stop that kind of worry and just go with the flow.
+All-in-One funds are designed to just stop that kind of worry and just go with the flow so sticking with VEQT is a simple path to wealth.

 It's not the end of the world to pay an MER of 0.50%.
 Half of it isn't even your fault, you're just a Canadian doing the right thing by diversifying your portfolio, a move that will surely be well worth the price.
 Even if you're one of my readers with 6 figure registered accounts, I still wouldn't shame you for choosing the simpler path.
 Less time agonizing over your finances is ALWAYS a good thing.
 It's like calculating dog years - I'm certain for every year you spend finding the best way to invest is the equivalent of losing 7 years in real life.

 We all know and understand that the more you tinker with your investments the more likely you are to damage your long-term gains.
 Changing your mind and bouncing back and forth can be costly not only in processing fees but also if you happen to take your money out of the market even if just for a day.
-Remember, investment firm Fidelity even released data showing some of the best performing investors were estate accounts.
+Remember, the investment firm Fidelity even released data showing some of the best performing investors were estate accounts because dead people can't tinker with their accounts.
 It is at this time I would like to adopt the phrase:

 "Invest like the Dead"